-Today, IPCC is one of the top most-visited properties when it comes to tourism in the State of New Mexico, and offers plenty of events, dining, and shopping for locals.
+Today, IPCC is one of the top tourist attractions in New Mexico, and offers plenty of events, dining, and shopping for locals.
 Over the years our center has grown because of the love, care, and passion of all those who have passed through our doors, growing IPCC into what it is today, and what it will become in the years ahead.
 Thank you for being part of our story, and being involved in the past, present, and future of IPCC and Pueblo culture!

 A Closer Connection to The Pueblo Story Starts Here

 Experience a deeper, more meaningful connection to Pueblo people and culture by becoming an IPCC Insider.
 You’ll have priority access year-round to digital and in-person exhibitions, events, programs and other exclusive offerings.